jakubhajek/elasticsearch-docker-swarm/README.md

 10.0.0.4  38 56 1 0.03 0.29 0.19 - - lmmnRLo
 ```

-Due to service mesh feature built in Docker Swarm you choose any of the IP addresses of your nodes.
-Docker Swarm will route the request to the approprite coordination node running on virtaul machines being a member of Docker Swarm cluster.
+Due to service mesh feature built-in Docker Swarm you choose any of the IP addresses of your nodes.
+Docker Swarm will route the request to the appropriate coordination node running on virtual machines being a member of Docker Swarm cluster.

-# Listing of running stack
+# Listing of running stacks
 `docker stack ls`
 NAME                SERVICES            ORCHESTRATOR
 elastic             4                   Swarm